lucky-wolf/DW2-XL/README.md

   - Tweaked Hyperion Cannons and Terminator Cannons to be more sensible, and to give the Humans a slight advantage in their racial tech
 - Fixed missing diplomatic specialization center (Universal Peace Center)
 - Gave wormhole drive better range (1000M)
-- Rebalanced all \[Ftr\] weapons to make better sense in the current tech tree across all weapon-lines and levels
+- Rebalanced all \[F\] weapons to make better sense in the current tech tree across all weapon-lines and levels
   - Many weapons had their ROF reduced and their dmg/shot increased for a lighter load on the CPU, but effectively same damage output
   - Which also reduces the effectiveness of reflective armor and shields, since more dmg will penetrate, make fighters much more powerful (they were basically gnats to be ignored otherwise)
 - Reduced the reflective value of Ion Armors, so that there is more of a trade off between standard armor being both tougher (25%), and better at reflecting damage (2x) vs. ion armors being able to replace ion defense generators (considerable space-savings)